crowdbotics/modules/modules/react-native-navigation-tabs/README.md

 The Navigation tabs module is a React Native based module, helps the user to use dynamic tabs, set the position of tabs, change icons and customize styling.

+## Scope Features
+The following are the key features in scope for this module:

+1. Dynamic Tabs.
+2. Swipe tabs.
+3. Scrollable tabs.
+4. Tab customization.
+5. Add icons on tabs icon.
+6. Change tab layout

 ## Manual Setup